We always love seeing what people learn as they dial in WHEN and WHAT they eat.

-This learning journey goes into hyperdrive when members of the Data-Driven Fasting challenges reflect on our data and share it with the community.
+The learning journey is accelerated as we reflect on our data and share it with our community.

 I probably knew it deep down but didn’t want to face the fact that keto, especially the added fat, wasn’t serving my weight loss goals.
 It sure tasted good though!
 My other realisation was NOT to snack between meals.
 When I did IF, I would only eat 2-4 hours, but I’d pretty much snack the whole time.
 [Hazel]